emmanuelsarpong/Rocket-Elevators-Foundation/README.md

 # Readme

-### What the slack API does?
+### What the Slack API does?
-Sneds a message to slack once an intervention is created.
+Sends a message to slack once an intervention is created.

 ### How to use
 Complete an intervention request.